andela/ah-lobos-backend/README.md

  A Social platform for the creative at heart.

 ## Description
-Create a community of like minded authors to foster inspiration and innovation by leveraging the modern web.
+Create a communityy of like minded authors to foster inspiration and innovation by leveraging the modern web.

 ## Documentation